Sample-path large deviations for stochastic evolutions driven by the square of a Gaussian process: Abstract

 \section{Abstract}

-Many dynamics are random processes with increments given by a quadratic form of a fast Gaussian process.
-We find that the rate function which describes path large deviations can be computed from the large interval asymptotic of a certain Fredholm determinant.
-The latter can be evaluated explicitly using Widom's theorem which generalizes the celebrated Szego-Kac formula to the multi-dimensional case.
-This provides a large class of dynamics with explicit path large deviation functionals.
-Inspired by problems in hydrodynamics and atmosphere dynamics, we present the simplest example of the emergence of metastability for such a process.
+Recently, a number of physical models has emerged described by a random process with increments given by a quadratic form of a fast Gaussian process.
+We find that the rate function which describes sample-path large deviations for such a process can be computed from the large domain size asymptotic of a certain Fredholm determinant.
+The latter can be evaluated analytically using a theorem of Widom which generalizes the celebrated Szeg\H{o}-Kac formula to the multi-dimensional case.
+This provides a large class of random dynamical systems with time scale separation for which an explicit sample-path large deviation functional can be found.
+Inspired by problems in hydrodynamics and atmosphere dynamics, we construct a simple example with a single slow degree of freedom driven by the square of a fast multi-variate Gaussian process and analyse its large deviations functional using our general results.
+Even though the noiseless limit of this example has a single fixed point, the corresponding large deviations effective potential has multiple fixed points.
+In other words, it is the addition of noise that leads to metastability.
+We use the explicit answers for the rate function to construct instanton trajectories connecting the metastable states.